saucelabs/sauce-togo/README.md

     saucelabs/stg-standalone:20210515
 ```

-3. Run your tests and point them to `http://localhost:4444` or `http://localhost:4444/wd/hub`
+### 3. Run your tests and point them to `http://localhost:4444`

+Pointing them to `http://localhost:4444/wd/hub` also works.

 Your test capabilities need to include the `sauce:options` section, here is an example: